Unknown-Robot/otp-lib/packages/core/README.md

 ### HOTP (HMAC-Based OTP)

-Implements the event-based algorithm where codes are generated from an **incrementing counter**.
+Implements the HMAC-Based algorithm where codes are generated from an **incrementing counter**.

 ```typescript
 import { HOTP, Secret } from "@otp-lib/core";